Submission Preparation Checklist

 - that I have obtained permission for and acknowledged the source of any illustrations, diagrams or other material included in the article of which I am not the copyright owner.

-- on behalf of any co-authors, I agree to this work being published in Journal of Environmental Engineering and Landscape Management as Open Access, and licenced under a Creative Commons Licence, 4.0 https://creativecommons.org/licenses/by/4.0/legalcode.
+- on behalf of any co-authors, I agree to this work being published in the above named journal, Open Access, and licenced under a Creative Commons Licence, 4.0 https://creativecommons.org/licenses/by/4.0/legalcode.
 This licence allows for the fullest distribution and re-use of the work for the benefit of scholarly information.

-Thank you for visiting The Journal of Environmental Engineering and Landscape Management website or registering a user account on the The Journal of Environmental Engineering and Landscape Management website.
+Thank you for visiting Science – Future of Lithuania website or registering a user account on the Science – Future of Lithuania website.

-The The Journal of Environmental Engineering and Landscape Management website is owned by Vilnius Gediminas Technical University (VGTU).
+The Science – Future of Lithuania website is owned by Vilnius Gediminas Technical University (VGTU).

 What are cookies?